World Cup Bracket 2018: Semi-Finals Matchups After Quarter-Final Results

 In particular, Mbappe's long stride and comfort playing out wide or through the middle can wreck the back three Belgium coach Roberto Martinez favours.
 Martinez is able to call on Manchester City's Vincent Kompany, as well as Tottenham Hotspur duo Toby Alderweireld and Jan Vertonghen.

-They will need to take turns tracking the runs of Antoine Griezmann.
+They will need to take turns tracking the runs of Griezmann.
 His goal in the 2-0 quarter-final win against Uruguay capped a typically busy and intelligent performance:

 WhoScored.com @WhoScored